bbcmicrobit/micropython/docs/audio.rst

 ==========

 .. py:class::
-    AudioFrame(size=32)
+    AudioFrame(duration=-1, rate=7812)

-    An ``AudioFrame`` object is a list of samples each of which is an unsigned byte (whole number between 0 and 255).
+    An ``AudioFrame`` object is a list of samples, each of which is an unsigned byte (whole number between 0 and 255).

-    :param size: How many samples to contain in this instance.
+    The number of samples in an AudioFrame will depend on the ``rate`` (number of samples per second) and ``duration`` parameters.
+    The total number of samples will always be a round up multiple of 32.

+    On micro:bit V1 the constructor does not take any arguments, and an AudioFrame instance is always 32 bytes.

+    :param duration: (**V2**) Indicates how many milliseconds of audio this instance can store.
+    :param rate: (**V2**) The sampling rate at which data will be stored via the microphone, or played via the ``audio.play()`` function.

+    .. py:function:: set_rate(sample_rate)

+        (**V2 only**) Configure the sampling rate associated with the data in the ``AudioFrame`` instance.

+        For recording from the microphone, increasing the sampling rate increases the sound quality, but reduces the length of audio it can store.
+        During playback, increasing the sampling rate speeds up the sound and decreasing it slows it down.

+    .. py:function:: get_rate()

+        (**V2 only**) Return the configured sampling rate for this ``AudioFrame`` instance.

     .. py:function:: copyfrom(other)